![]() |

 Display: Who framed or mounted it?
 How is it secured?

 Provenance: What is the collection history of the object?
 To whom did it previously belong?
-Pay special attention to antiquities and to any work created before 1946 thought to been in Europe after 1932.
+Pay special attention to antiquities and any work created before 1946 that was considered in Europe after 1932.

-Bibliography: Is your work cited in the catalogue raisonne’ (: a systematic annotated catalog; especially: a critical bibliography) of the artist?
-This will definitely affect valuation, as authentication, frequently depends on a work’s inclusion in the accepted a catalogue raisonne’.
+Bibliography: Is your work cited in the catalogue raisonne (a systematic annotated catalog; especially: a critical bibliography) of the artist?
+This will affect valuation, as authentication frequently depends on a work’s inclusion in the accepted catalogue raisonne.
 Are there other citations?

 Purchase Price and Date